By accepting you will be accessing a service provided by a third-party external to https://www.pslcorp.com/

 Overcoming the resistance to change

 When you finally make the decision to adopt and implement DevOps, the entire process can seem scary to personnel, stakeholders, and influential partners.
 Buy-in from stakeholders is incredibly important to maintain forward momentum for your transformation.
-Many of these parties are resistant to change, especially in the face of currently operating systems and processes, even if they aren't considered efficient.
+Many of these parties are resistant to change, especially in the face of current operating systems and processes, even if they aren't considered efficient.
 After all, if it's not broken, why fix it?

 It is important that you ease your way into the adoption of DevOps, selecting a small product or application that you can remodel to work with existing processes.
 The idea is that your team and organization can slowly become accustomed to the new development protocols.
 Over time, they will learn the many benefits of these systems and actually get to see first hand what DevOps can offer.
 Before you know it, everyone will be onboard, and you'll be ready to dive into a full-scale system.